 St. Vincent de Paul

 St. Vincent de Paul is an organization dedicated to helping those in our area who are in need.
 The society is funded through personal donations made through the envelope system.
-A collection box is also located on the back wall of the church.
+Monetary donations can be made at the collection box, located on the back wall of the church by the Usher chairs.
 Meets the 1st and 3rd Monday of the month, 6:00 P.M., Joseph Room.
 A small collection building behind the church is available for donations of clothing and nonperishable items.

 Newburgh Area Food Pantry